noiseprotocol/noise_spec/noise.md

 specify the symmetric crypto algorithms (cipher, hash function, and key derivation function).

-During a Noise handshake, the output from calculations will be mixed into a secret key (**`k`**).
-This secret key is used to encrypt static public keys and handshake payloads, and will be used to derive the keys that encrypt transport messages.
+During a Noise handshake, the outputs from DH calculations will be sequentially mixed into a secret key variable (**`k`**).
+This secret key's current value is used to encrypt static public keys and handshake payloads.
+Its final value once the handshake completes will be used to derive the keys that encrypt transport messages.

-During a Noise handshake, when static public keys and handshake payloads are transmitted their plaintext will be mixed into a hash value (**`h`**).
-This value will be authenticated along with every handshake ciphertext, to ensure that all handshake ciphertexts are bound to all important context from earlier messages.
+During a Noise handshake, when static public keys and handshake payloads are transmitted their plaintext will be mixed into a hash variable (**`h`**).
+This variable's current value will be authenticated with every handshake ciphertext, to ensure that all handshake ciphertexts are bound to all important context from earlier messages.

 To handle `k` and its associated nonce we introduce the notion of a **`CipherState`** which contains `k` and `n` variables.